WilliamCline/city-designer/README.md

 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
+├── renv               <- Reproducible package management for R │   └── activate.R     <- The activation script run by the project `.Rprofile`.
+│
+├── renv.lock          <- Reproducible package management for R
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.py           <- makes project pip installable (pip install -e .) so city_designer can be imported
 ├── city_designer      <- Source code for use in this project.
 │   ├── __init__.py    <- Makes city_designer a Python module
 │   │
 │   ├── data           <- Scripts to download or generate data